-Figure 8: Dynamics of c and c^e after pessimistic expectations shock.
+Figure 8 Dynamics of c and $c^{e}$ after Pessimistic Expectations Shock

-Figure 9: Dynamics of R, g and b after pessimistic expectations shock.
+Figure 9 Dynamics of R, g, and b after Pessimistic Expectations Shock

-tations shocks, the impact of the shocks is much less severe.
+The results for $t_1 = 80$ show that introduction of our policies at an earlier time avoids the worst part of stagnation.
+Consumption does not fall as much and returns to normal levels much earlier, and the debt level does not rise nearly as much.
+Finally, if our policies are in place at the time of the expectations shocks, the impact of the shocks is much less severe.
 In fact, in this case aggressive monetary policy is enough to maintain inflation at $\tilde{\pi} = 1$ in the face of the shocks, and consequently aggressive fiscal policy is never required.
-These results clearly show that incorporation of an inflation threshold policy can prevent the economy from sliding into a deflationary spiral and can the greatly attenuate the impact of pessimistic expectations shocks.
+These results clearly show that incorporation of an inflation threshold policy can prevent the economy from sliding into a deflationary spiral and can then greatly attenuate the impact of pessimistic expectations shocks.

 However, monetary policy alone is not always sufficient.
-Consider the economy with everything the same except that the initial drop in c^e is larger, to 0.47.
+Consider the economy with everything the same except that the initial drop in $c^e$ is larger, to 0.47.
 Simulations show that these shocks are sufficiently large that they cannot be offset by monetary policy even if interest rates are dropped immediately to the floor.
-Some use of fiscal policy is needed to stabilize prices and achieve $\pi_t \geq \tilde{\pi}$.
+Some use of fiscal policy is needed to stabilize prices and achieve $\pi_t \geq \tilde{\pi}$ .
 However, only a modest use of fiscal policy is needed if the threshold policy is in place when the shocks occur.
-In contrast, waiting to implement our recommended policies leads to lower consumption, and greater use of fiscal policy with a larger (though temporary) build-up of debt.
+In contrast, waiting to implement our recommended policies leads to lower consumption, and greater use of fiscal policy with a larger (though temporary) buildup of debt.

-Since the impact of aggressive monetary policy is limited by the zero lower bound, one might expect that a higher inflation target π^ would lead to a lower likelihood of needing countercyclical fiscal policy.
+Since the impact of aggressive monetary policy is limited by the zero lower bound, one might expect that a higher inflation target $\pi^$ would lead to a lower likelihood of needing countercyclical fiscal policy.
 This turns out to be the case.
-Consider changing the inflation target to $\pi^ = 1.05$ and suppose that the random shocks and other parameters are the same except that π^e falls from 1.05 to 1.03 instead of from 1.03 to 1.01.
-Suppose the initial drop in c^e is to the same level as before, and we keep the inflation threshold at $\tilde{\pi} = 1$.
+Consider changing the inflation target to $\pi^ = 1.05$ and suppose that the random shocks and other parameters are the same except that $\pi^e$ falls from 1.05 to 1.03 instead of from 1.03 to 1.01.
+Suppose the initial drop in $c^e$ is to the same level as before, and we keep the inflation threshold at $\tilde{\pi} = 1$ .
 Simulations show that in this case there is now no need for fiscal policy because there is greater room for aggressive monetary policy.
-Of course, although a higher π^ provides additional flexibility for monetary policy, this must be set against the greater inefficiency of having a higher steady state inflation rate.
+Of course, although a higher $\pi^$ provides additional flexibility for monetary policy, this must be set against the greater inefficiency of having a higher steady-state inflation rate.

-8 Further Discussion and Extensions
+VIII.
+Further Discussion and Extensions

 Our analysis raises a number of questions, some of which may lead to fruitful extensions.
-I will briefly discuss several of these points, and also return to the issue of how the learning approach differs from an approach that simply assumes rational expectations.
+I will briefly discuss several of these points, and also return to the issue of how the learning approach differs from an approach that simply assumes RE.